ankane/stream_logger/README.md

 # StreamLogger

-StreamLogger is a super-lightweight logging library that logs to `stdout`.
+StreamLogger is a super-lightweight library that logs to any stream, like `stdout`.

 Inspired by [Logs Are Streams, Not Files](http://adam.heroku.com/past/2011/4/1/logs_are_streams_not_files/) by Adam Wiggins.